germanamz/api-builder/README.md

 ## Setup
 The project uses NodeJs and Terraform to perform the creation and deployment of a single api.

-It takes advantage of [`OpenApi 3.0.1`](https://spec.openapis.org/oas/v3.0.1) that lets you create and manipulate HTTP api with a Json Schema configuration file (it doesn't support yaml configs yet).
+It uses [`OpenApi 3.0.1`](https://spec.openapis.org/oas/v3.0.1) that lets you create and manipulate HTTP api with a Json Schema configuration file (it doesn't support yaml configs yet).

 To use `api-builder` its necessary to create your api repo with le following structure.